isaacs/sax-js/README.md

 `strict` - Boolean indicating whether or not the parser is a jerk.

-`opt` - The options you passed into the constructor (or the defaults.)
+`opt` - Any options passed into the constructor.

 And a bunch of other stuff that you probably shouldn't touch.